-WRFL will accept applications from anybody who is resident in New Zealand or Australia and is registered as a Tribal Individual with Te Rūnanga o Ngāi Tahu.
-A person who is not yet a Registered Tribal Individual but has applied for registration can apply to become a Provisional Member of the Scheme provided that person complies with Te Rūnanga o Ngāi Tahu's terms of approval as outlined further below.
-As the Scheme is a multirate PIE, if a person does not provide their New Zealand IRD number or overseas equivalent tax file number within six (6) weeks of applying, we will not be able to process that application.
+WRFL may accept applications from anybody who is resident in New Zealand or Australia and is registered as a Tribal Individual with Te Rūnanga o Ngāi Tahu.
+A person who is not yet a Registered Tribal Individual but has applied for registration can apply to become a Provisional Member of the Scheme provided that person complies with the terms of approval of Te Rūnanga o Ngāi Tahu as outlined further below.
+As the Scheme is a multi-rate PIE, if a person does not provide their New Zealand IRD number or overseas equivalent tax file number within six (6) weeks of applying, we will not be able to complete that application.

 Valid applications may be accepted: